thjen/FlexibleInterface/README.md

-Used for tablet and phone
+Used for large-layout for tablet and layout for phone